What is Foster Care?

 Types of Foster Care

-Kinship care refers to the care of children by relatives or, in some jurisdictions, close family (often referred to as fictive kin).
+Kinship care refers to the care of children by relatives or, in some jurisdictions, close friends (often referred to as fictive kin).
 Relatives are the preferred resources for children who must be removed from their parent parents because it maintains the children's connection with their birth families.
 Kinship care is often considered a type of family preservation service.

 Treatment Foster Care offers specialized supports for children experiencing difficulties with the emotional impact of early deprivation, abuse, or separation and loss.
 The children were found by the courts to be at imminent risk of harm and placed in the child welfare system.